How to Create Unique Landscape Lighting

 When designing a landscape lighting scheme, you need to be aware of what each light will accomplish.
 In some cases, the purpose is purely functional—for instance, a lamp over the porch or front gate, or lights marking a pathway.

 In other cases, the purpose is much more aesthetic, such as accenting specific features of your landscape or setting a mood for the area.
-Certain types of lighting can be adjusted or set to timers to create the right effect for your landscaping.
+Adjust certain types of lighting or set to timers to create the right effect for your landscaping.

 Overall, you will usually want to light the following items: